pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Performance.md

 }
 ```

+So, we do not recommend sharing logic in a reducer by having dedicated actions for the logic
+and executing synchronous effects.

-The alternative to sharing logic with actions is to share it with methods in your feature reducer.
+Instead, we recommend sharing logic with methods defined in your feature's reducer.
+The method has
-The method can take an `inout State` if it needs to make mutations to state, and it can return
+full access to all depedencies, it can take an `inout State` if it needs to make mutations to
-an `Effect<Action, Never>`.
+state, and it can return an `Effect<Action, Never>` if it needs to execute effects.

 The above example can be refactored like so: